Ultra-distance cyclist Mike Hall died almost instantly, inquest told - Cycling Weekly

-A court has heard Mr Hall was hit by a driver with a provisional licence on a dark road
+A court has heard Mike Hall was hit by a driver with a provisional licence on a dark road

 The British ultra-distance cyclist Mike Hall died almost instantly after being hit by a car in Australia, an inquest has heard.